BradyAJohnston/arrangebpy/IMPLEMENTATION_SUMMARY.md

-# Implementation Summary: Feature-Complete bpynodearrange
+# Implementation Summary: Feature-Complete arrangebpy

 ## Overview

-Successfully implemented **all missing features** from the original node-arrange add-on into bpynodearrange, with a **clean, library-focused API** design.
+Successfully implemented **all missing features** from the original node-arrange add-on into arrangebpy, with a **clean, library-focused API** design.

 ## What Was Implemented